Engineers save the world

 Through improvements in energy efficiency, global fossil fuel consumption for power generation could be reduced by up to 30 percent.

 Global warming is the most significant challenge we face, so we need to act fast.
 To inhibit the growing energy demand, the International Energy Agency (IEA) has long stressed two factors: the relationship between economic growth and energy consumption growth and the link between the growth of energy consumption and carbon dioxide emissions.

-Medicines to break these linkages are available “off the shelf” already.
+“Off the shelf” medicines to break these linkages are available already.
 Energy, be it electricity or fuel, must be used smartly.
 This means energy efficiency.
 At the same time, existing technologies enable the utilization of renewable energy sources that do not emit any greenhouse gases.
 Sounds simple, right?

-Here, engineers come to the picture whose innovations make sustainable world possible.
+This is where engineers enter the picture, whose innovations make a sustainable world possible.
 As part of a healthy market competition engineers will continue to develop higher efficiency motors and more intelligent variable speed drives.
-The hard engineering work enables our customers to save 490TWh of energy per year with ABB variable speed drives.
-Savings equivalent to more than six times of the annual electrical energy consumption in Finland.
-A large number, but even wilder of this makes the fact that almost 70 percent of the world’s motors are still waiting for an energy-efficient solution.
-There is enough work for engineers, for sure.
+The hard engineering work enables our customers to save 490TWh of energy per year with ABB variable speed drives – savings equivalent to more than six times of the annual electrical energy consumption in Finland.
+This is in itself a large number, and the good news doesn’t stop there: almost 70 percent of the world’s motors are still waiting for an energy-efficient solution.
+There is enough work to go around for engineers, for sure.

-The most important spark of my own work is the ethical side.
+The most important aspect of my own work is the ethical side.
 IEA’s World Energy Outlook takes a strong stand on the link between energy efficiency and living standards.
-Up to 1.3 billion people in the world lives without electricity and 2.6 billion without the possibility of hygienic food preparation.
-Energy efficiency measures enabling affordable access to electricity and thus giving an uplift to living standards.
-There certainly is enough work to be done even after my retirement days.1 Comments
+Up to 1.3 billion people in the world live without electricity and 2.6 billion without the possibility of hygienic food preparation.
+Energy efficiency measures enable affordable access to electricity thus giving raising living standards.
+There certainly is enough work to be done, even after my retirement.